Lesterpaintstheworld/aider/website/docs/troubleshooting/token-limits.md

 - Each model has limit on how many **output tokens** it can produce.

-aider_nova will report an error if a model responds indicating that it has exceeded a token limit.
+aider will report an error if a model responds indicating that it has exceeded a token limit.
 The error will include suggested actions to try and avoid hitting token limits.